bobobo1618/zephyr-ble-hid-usb-translator/readme.md

 If you are using a board that supports reset button, simply plug the dongle leaving the button pressed.
 The board will blink 3 times indicating it is has reseted all the pairing keys it had.
 You can pair with any keyboard again.

-Boards that don't support the reset button should be flashed with the shield `settings_reset` and then flashed again with the `dongle` shield
+Boards that don't support the reset button should be flashed with the shield `settings_reset` and then flashed again with the `dongle` shield.

 # Supported boards
 Currently the projectg is auto building for using uf2 for: